The John C Mithun Foundation

 The foundation's leadership demonstrates personal involvement in funded initiatives:

-- Trustees Mercedes Millington and Susan M. Torrey were honored at Granada Theatre gala, indicating active participation in arts community
+- Trustees Mercedes Millington and Susan M. Torrey were honoured at Granada Theatre gala, indicating active participation in arts community

-- Foundation provides ongoing multi-year support to organizations, suggesting sustained trustee engagement
+- Foundation provides ongoing multi-year support to organisations, suggesting sustained trustee engagement

-- Trustee quote from Dan Oh: "Giving is not about programs; it's about restoring joy and possibility for generations to come" - reflects values-driven, relationship-based philanthropy
+- Trustee quote from Dan Oh: "Giving is not about programmes; it's about restoring joy and possibility for generations to come" - reflects values-driven, relationship-based philanthropy

 Key Takeaways for Grant Writers